 The history and politics of the Middle East.
 Special emphasis given to the cultural background of various countries of the region as well as nationalism, the Arab-Israeli conflict, and the politics of oil.
 Prerequisite: any 100-level POLS course or permission.
-Not offered in 2021-22.
+Offered Term 2.
 (I) (o, GLO, MOD)